 After the Outer Limits and Young Indiana Jones shows stopped creating new episodes interest in these shows declined over the years.
 In the early 2010s the interactive features were dropped because they were mostly getting just spam.
 The site still gets a steady stream of traffic so I maintain it as a place for people to find the information on the site.
 Some sections continue to have a bit of new content added.
 In 2011 the section for the GUIquotes program was added and in 2013 the Proportions Calculator app section was added.

 The web master of the Inner Mind is Loren Heisey.
 I created and maintain all of the site.
 A few of the television sections had content contributed by others which I try to acknowledge in those sections.
 From this site it should be obvious I enjoy following various television shows.
 I also enjoy hiking and exploring the greater outdoors some of which can be found at the Picturesque Photo Views photography blog.
-My professional background is developing and testing computer hardware, first for Hewlet-Packard and later for Sony.
-More recently I have been freelancing involving computer hardware.
-Currently I am working on making a job change to becoming a web developer.
+My professional background is developing and testing computer hardware, first for Hewlett-Packard and later for Sony.
+After that I did freelancing involving computer hardware.
+Currently I am a web developer.

 The image used for the Inner Mind logo is of the Crab Nebula in the constellation Taurus.
 In 1054 A.D. a star's spectacular death was observed in this constellation.
 The bright source was visible in the daytime for 23 days, and would have been seen with the naked eye for close to 2 years in the night sky.
 In the 18th century French astronomer Charles Messier entered it as the first object in a catalog he created as Messier 1, or M1.